LeChatP/RootAsRole/book/src/chsr/file-config.md

 ## What are dbus and file credentials fields?

-the `dbus` and `file` fields are used for gensr tool from RootAsRole-utils repository.
+the `dbus` and `file` fields are used for gensr tool from RootAsRole-gensr repository.
 They are enforced to the DBus and file permissions.
 The `dbus` field is used to allow DBus methods.
 The `file` field is used to allow file permissions.
 The gensr tool will generate the DBus and file permissions in according to the `setuid` credentials.
 So gensr tool requires the `setuid` field to be set.